ankit-rawani/Web-Developement-Codes/README.md

 # Web Development
-You can see my html sites at https://bgokulnaath.github.io/Web-Developement-Codes/ I have all my progress codes in Web Developement here.
+You can see my html sites [here](https://bgokulnaath.github.io/Web-Developement-Codes/) I have all my progress codes in Web Developement here.
 ![Image](https://cdn6.f-cdn.com/files/download/82615852/web-dev-ty.jpg)
 ### Checkout the links below to go to the respective pages